Free: Assessment Does your website build trust with buyers and bring in revenue?

 By Mary Brown

-For instance, the standard process takes a long time, maybe five months to launch if you’re lucky, more likely a year if you’re everyone else and there are one hundred reasons why — extensive design feedback from the client or the developers can’t wrap their arms around the full breadth of the project until they’re in there or people are struggling to write all the webpage content, etc.
+For instance, the standard process takes a long time, maybe six months to launch if you’re lucky, more likely a year if you’re everyone else and there are one hundred reasons why — extensive design feedback from the client or the developers can’t wrap their arms around the full breadth of the project until they’re in there or people are struggling to write all the webpage content, etc.

 Greater time to launch means it takes companies longer to see results.
 This is especially frustrating when a lack of traffic, leads, or conversions was already a problem before the project started.